Our top four hearing tips for the party season

 People are usually very happy to accommodate, but they can’t help you unless they know your situation.

 By taking the lead on logistics, you can do some research and pick out places that will suit your needs.
 Think about places where the background music is low and ambient noise is at an appropriate level for you.
 It might also be helpful to avoid peak times or days, so there is less ‘people noise’.
-Places which are well-lit might not have that moody vibe, but it’ll be a lot easier to focus on people’s faces and mouth movements.
+Well-lit places might not have that moody vibe, but it’ll be a lot easier to focus on people’s faces and mouth movements.
 Even simple hacks like choosing a venue with round tables over long ones, or carpeted floors over hardwood, can improve the experience for someone with hearing loss.

 If you can make a reservation, don’t be shy in explaining your concerns to the host and ask that you’re seated in an appropriate area.
 There’s nothing worse – in anyone’s books –than turning up to be seated right next to the noisy kitchen or bathrooms!